wisniewski94/llemonstack/docs/NOTES.md

 - [ ] Create main.ts script to handle the CLI args and help text

 **Someday / low priority:**

+- [ ] Remove all container_name from docker-compose.yml to allow for multiple stacks to run at the same time
+- [ ] During init, set a unique base port and then set all exposed (host) ports to an offset.
+      This allows for multiple stacks to run simultaneously

+- [ ] Use a global .llemonstack directory to manage all projects

+  - [ ] Check for project name collisions since the docker volumes will collide if the project name is the same

+- [ ] Configure zep to use LiteLLM proxy

 - [ ] Refactor scripts with [Repo Prompt](https://repoprompt.com/)?